-IX.
+VIII.
 VACATION TURNOUTS

-Three turnouts are allowed for sports that have a vacation period during the season with the understanding that athletes will not be penalized in any way for non-attendance and that these turnouts are approved by the building principal.
-During winter vacation, a team may practice up to three days per week.
+Three turnouts per week are allowed for sports that have a vacation period during the season with the understanding that athletes will not be penalized in any way for non-attendance and that these turnouts are approved by the building principal/designee.

-X. PROTESTS
+IX.
+PROTESTS